Some new results on decidability for elementary algebra and geometry

-This method of relativization is often used to show that extending decidable theories such as Tarski reals or Presburger arithmetic with a new uninterpreted unary function or predicate leads to undecidability \cite{tarski-undecidable,downey-presmon}.
-Even though our $N(x)$ is not just an uninterpreted unary predicate but rather a complex formula in a language with a constrained interpretation, we have to exhibit just {\em one} model of the characterizing sentence $\pPeano$ in order to get a reduction of first-order arithmetic to the theory of the class $\cal M$.
+This method of relativization has often been used to show that extending decidable theories such as Presburger arithmetic or the theory of a real closed field with a new uninterpreted unary function or predicate leads to undecidability \citep{tarski-undecidable,downey-presmon}.
+Even though our $\nu(x)$ is not just an uninterpreted unary predicate but rather a complex formula in a language with a constrained interpretation, we have to exhibit just {\em one} model of the characterizing sentence $\pPeano$ in order to get a reduction of first-order arithmetic to the theory of the class $\cal C$.

 \Subsection{Interpreting second-order arithmetic}